0TripleFish0/learngit/readme.txt

-Git is a version control system.
+Git is a disributed version control system.
 Git is free software.
+Learn Git.